2014 NFL Draft Big Board

 The phenom is NFL ready and head coach Steve Spurrier said Clowney was ready to turn pro coming out of high school.
 He is overwhelmingly fast and physical, and can beat offensive tackles with either blinding speed or brute force.

 Clowney has incredible explosion off the snap.
 He is lightning fast coming off the edge and has the power to shed blocks.
 Clowney already has a developed arsenal of pass-rushing moves, too.
 He wrecks game plans and constantly is requiring double- or triple-teams.
 Clowney also seems to have the ability to get some sacks on sheer intimidation.
 There are times where he looks like a young Lawrence Taylor.

-12/5/13: Matthews helped hold Missouri pass-rushers Michael Sam and Kony Ealy to only .5 sacks in the Aggies' loss.
 Matthews was solid against LSU, although he did allow a coverage sack.
 That was Johnny Manziel holding onto the ball way too long really.
-A few weeks ago, Texas A&M and Matthews won in a shutout over Mississippi State.
+In early November, Texas A&M and Matthews won in a shootout over Mississippi State.
 He played well in his final home game for the Aggies.

 Auburn's speed-rushers gave Matthews some issues.
 He won the majority of his blocks, but was beaten for a sack by Ladarius Owens on a left-armed rip move.
 Matthews played much better in the second half and his pass protection was strong.
 That performance won't help him, but it won't be enough to change his standing as the top tackle prospect.

 A week earlier, Texas A&M had a comeback win against Ole Miss, and Matthews was superb in protecting Manziel to let him lead the Aggies to 20 fourth-quarter points.
 Matthews previously played well versus Arkansas while taking on some quality pass-rushers like Chris Smith.